 - You may hear the naturalist on board may call the adult humpback whales by names given to them by researchers who identify and monitor the whales as they migrate each year between the Caribbean and Stellwagen Bank.

-- Because so many whales live in Stellwagen Bank, Boston Harbor Tours (which operates the whale watch cruises from Boston in cooperation with New England Aquarium) guarantees whale sightings for each cruise - so if for some reason there are no whale sightings on your trip, they will give you a free ticket for a future whale cruise with them.
+- Because so many whales live in Stellwagen Bank, Boston Harbor Tours (which operates the whale watch cruises from Boston in cooperation with New England Aquarium) guarantees whale sightings for each cruise - so if for some reason there are no whales to be seen on your trip, they will give you a free ticket for a future whale cruise with them.

 When you get a 3, 5, or 7-day GoBoston Discount Card, you can choose a free Whale Watching Cruise ticket.
 Plus, the discount card gives you the free admission to 40+ other top Boston area attractions, for savings totaling up to 55%.